 The proposed project (the "Project"), is a seven-story, 150 guest room hotel of approximately 154,000 gross square-foot, located on FIU's main campus, the Modesto Maidique Campus ("MMC").
-Project will be designed to host small conferences and will include associated infrastructure and amenities, such as restaurants, meeting rooms, a pool and fitness center, and 300 parking spaces.
+The Project will be designed to host small conferences and will include associated infrastructure and amenities, such as restaurants, meeting rooms, a pool and fitness center, and 300 parking spaces.
 The Project (the hotel and conference center) will be financed, designed, and constructed by Concord Benchmark, LLC ("Concord" or "Owner"), and will be operated by the Benchmark Management Company, LLC (the "Operator" or "BMC").
 FIU will enter into an operating agreement and a 40-year ground sublease with the Owner to construct and operate the Project.
 The sublease will also require the Owner to enter into a design-build agreement for the alumni center, adjacent to the hotel.
 The sublease contains two optional 5-year renewal periods, exercisable by FIU, for operation of the hotel and conference center.
 The Alumni Center, which will not be financed under this Project, will be a separate building with almost 14,000 gross square foot.
 A separate ground sublease will be entered into between the FIU Foundation and FIU for the operation of the alumni center.
 Consent to enter into the agreements and subleases will need to be given by the Board of Trustees for the Internal Improvement Trust Fund.

 The Owner retains ownership of the hotel and conference center throughout the term of the 40-year ground sublease, which may be extended for an additional 10 years at FIU's option.
 FIU will own the hotel free and clear after the expiration of the 40-year lease.
-However, after 40 years, the Project may be obsolete or worthless and be a liability for FIU.